Thinklab-SJTU/awesome-molecular-docking/README.md

 We will update this repository regularly.

-If you want to add some related works to this repository, please feel free to contact me via yangnianzu@sjtu.edu.cn.
+If you want to add related works to this repository, please feel free to contact me via yangnianzu@sjtu.edu.cn.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)